StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-templates/case-templates/create-a-case-template.md

 This topic provides step-by-step instructions for creating a [case template](about-case-templates.md) in TheHive.

-!!! info "Duplicate an existing case"
+!!! info "Duplicate an existing case template"
-    Since version 5.4, you can duplicate an existing case to speed up the process by pre-filling some fields.
+    Since version 5.4, you can duplicate an existing case template within your organization to quickly pre-fill fields and streamline the process.

+To import an existing case template from another organization or TheHive instance, refer to the [Import a Case Template](import-a-case-template.md) topic.

 {!includes/access-manage-case-templates.md!}